 If you are an employee in Florida and your employer requires you to participate in regular drug testing, it is helpful to know your legal rights.
 On a federal level, certain limitations exist regarding drug testing.
-For example, the federal government requires drug testing for certain industries, including transportation, aviation, the Department of Defense, and more.
-For the most part, however, drug testing depends on state and even local laws, that constantly evolve.
+For example, the federal government requires drug testing for specific industries, including transportation, aviation, the Department of Defense, and more.
+For the most part, however, drug testing depends on state and local laws that continuously evolve.

 Florida participates in a drug-free workplace program, like many other states.
 Participation in such a program provides certain benefits, such as discounts on workers’ compensation premiums.
 On the other hand, employers must abide by state rules to qualify for the discount.
 Procedures exist to protect employee rights as well as those of applicants.
 The individual rules may vary by company, but all must meet minimum qualifications.

 Rules apply to both applicants and employees.
 Under Florida law, for example, any employer who participates in the drug-free workplace program must test their prospective employee after a conditional offer of employment.
 If an employer participates in the program, it must outline their intention to drug test in the job listing or advertisement.

 Employers who wish to participate in a drug-free workplace program must follow certain procedures regarding employees.

 Some employees may wonder how their use of medical marijuana may affect the condition of their employment.
 Florida law permits the use of medical marijuana, though its use is some of the most strictly regulated in the nation.
 While many states now allow the recreational cultivation and use of marijuana, it is still illegal under federal law and within the state of Florida.

 While Florida residents may have a legal, medical marijuana card, employers are still free to prohibit its use as a condition of employment.
 As a result, anyone who tests positive for marijuana use, even if that use is medical, could face termination of employment in line with company policy or that of a drug-free workplace.